ViewSonic Library > Creative Work > Photography > sRGB vs Adobe RGB: Which One to Use?

 Even today, sRGB is the closest thing to a standard color space.
 The widespread use of sRGB has helped to provide a more standardized experience in terms of the ways in which colors are represented and perceived on digital devices.
 It remains the most common color space and is ideal for those who do not work in digital arts or have advanced needs.
 Furthermore, photographs taken using sRGB settings will display the same way on the web.

-What is Adobe RGB?
+What Is Adobe RGB?

 Adobe RGB is a color space that was developed by Adobe Systems, Inc. and introduced in 1998.
 It was created after sRGB had emerged as its competitor.
 Additionally, Adobe RGB was designed to be used in combination with Adobe Photoshop’s range of complex color features.